160 grams uncooked Japanese short or medium grain rice

 Rolling Your Vegas Rolls

-- Finally, time for rolling!
 You can begin this before your peppers are cold, as long as the rice has cooled enough.
-Take a nori sheet and remove 1/4 of it – you can do this with a pair of scissors, or simply by creasing and tearing.
+Take a nori sheet and remove ¼ of it – you can do this with a pair of scissors, or simply by creasing and tearing.

-- Lift the edge of your bamboo mat that’s closest to the fillings to roll the sushi.
+Lift the edge of your bamboo mat that’s closest to the fillings to roll the sushi.
 Make sure to tuck and press the roll well whilst rolling, delicately applying pressure to the points where the nori meets.
 If necessary, roll your bamboo mat around the finished roll and gently press to force out excess air and create a tighter roll.
-Repeat this entire process to make a second roll.
+Repeat this entire process to make a second roll. black cooking pan on stove for frying

 Frying Your Vegas Rolls